PedroElFrijol/CoffeeOS/README.md

 Build All:               `make all`

-(make commands made by Pradosh/ pradosh-arduino)
+(make commands made by Pradosh / pradosh-arduino)